hishizuka/pizero_bikecomputer/doc/hardware_installation.md

 ## I2C sensors

-Adafuit circuitpython library is required except some sensors(\*1).
+Adafuit circuitpython library is required or original drivers are available.
 Refer to learing page of each sensors.

 If you use Sparkfun Qwiic or Adafruit STEMMA QT sensors, [SparkFun Qwiic SHIM for Raspberry Pi](https://www.sparkfun.com/products/15794) is very useful for connecting sensors.